sajalbiswas1/course-registration/README.md

 - first i can use useState hooks.
 - There aren't two values, one stores the value and the other sets the value.
-- Set the useState property of from the API or props or objects or array .
+- Set the useState property from the API or props or objects or array .
 - We send the data through Props and use it dynamically.
+- Finally shown in the UI.